MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Automation/v1.0.12/Export-AzureRmAutomationDscNodeReportContent.md

 ```

 ## DESCRIPTION
-The **Export-AzureRmAutomationDscNodeReportContent** cmdlet exports the raw contents of an APS Desired State Configuration (DSC) report.
+The **Export-AzureRmAutomationDscNodeReportContent** cmdlet exports the raw contents of an Azure PowerShell Desired State Configuration (DSC) report.
 A DSC node sends a DSC report to Azure Automation.

 ## EXAMPLES